Experiences outside the classroom

 Please adhere to the following deadlines, failure to do this can lead to problems with your registration and/or grades.
 Meeting deadlines is your responsibility.

 Register for Capstone or Independent Study: Before start of classes, in the semester during which the work will be performed.
-Please note: forms must be completed, submitted, and approved before registration, so start early.
+Please note: forms must be completed, submitted, and approved before you wil be permitted to register, so start early.

 Submission of Project Requirements: All final evaluation materials must be submitted before final exams.
 Further details on requirements can be found in the instructions for your project (below), and will be provided in the syllabus and course handouts once your project begins.